Summary of Our Program:

 Students in grades Kindergarten-5, have P.E. with the coaches every day.
 Students are taught skills for a variety of sports as well as exercise habits for a lifetime of fitness.
 Fifth grade students that master the required level of fitness skills are awarded the Presidential Fitness Award.

-Elementary students have the opportunity to explore a variety of media, textures and color in different art activities throughout the year.
-Two highlights in art are when a professional illustrator comes for some art lessons, as well as an art gallery created by student art during our Fine Arts Festival in the spring.
+Elementary students have the opportunity to explore a variety of media, textures, and color in different art activities throughout the year.
+Two highlights in art are when a professional illustrator comes for some art lessons, as well as an art gallery created by students during our Fine Arts Festival in the spring.

-Tampa Bay Christian Academy has a new elementary computer lab and each class visits on a weekly basis, or more often as needed.
-Students are introduced to basic computer terms and skills.
+Tampa Bay Christian Academy students are introduced to basic computer terms and skills.
 Basic keyboarding is taught beginning in 3rd grade.
 The lab has a variety of educational software that reinforces the learning activities of the classroom and students are encouraged to visit the web sites and activities that supplement our language arts and math curriculum.

 Piano lessons are available throughout the school day on an individually contracted basis.